klaasnotfound/epex-spot-forecast/README.md

 ## Prediction

+### Objective

+Our objective is to predict next-day electricity prices from the intraday auction.

 ### Models

 In the `/notebooks` folder, there are several Jupyter notebooks that walk you through the creation, training and evaluation of different prediction models: